Chris Rea: 1995–2005: Recovery from illness, return to blues roots and Blue Guitars

-In 1994 Rea had developed stomach ulcers The following year, he "got peritonitis and nearly died.
-Facing the prospect of never singing, touring or performing in public again, he characteristically embarked on a radical career shift and went into movies."
-1996 saw the release of the soundtrack album for La Passione, which Rea also wrote and produced.
+In 1996 released a soundtrack album for La Passione, which Rea also wrote and produced.
 Two years later in 1998 The Blue Cafe, his fourteenth studio album, followed.
-It reached the UK Top Ten and received extremely positive reviews and a tour named The Blue Cafe Tour followed to promote the album.
-In 1999, ten years after The Road to Hell, the dance and electronica infused The Road to Hell: Part 2 failed to reach the UK Top 40.
+In 1999, ten years after The Road to Hell, the dance and electronic infused The Road to Hell: Part 2 failed to reach the UK Top 40.
 Rea rebounded in 2000, when King of the Beach made it to the UK Top 30.